 A quick search online reveals a number of eyelash serum products available on the Australian market over the counter and without a prescription (either online or in-store at chemists or cosmetic counters).

 None of them are cheap; we found products ranging from $62 right up to over $100 for a 12-week supply.

 Latisse could be called the product that started all the eyelash hype.
-Latisse is the only eyelash serum that is backed by research and contains an active ingredient (bimatoprost) known to stimulate hair growth.
+It's the only eyelash serum that is backed by research and contains an active ingredient (bimatoprost) known to stimulate hair growth.

 Originally developed as a treatment for eye pressure, patients who used it noticed a side effect – longer, darker and fuller eyelashes.
 As a result, the eyelash-enhancing Latisse was launched in the US in 2008 with plenty of celebrity ambassadors singing its praises and happy customers reporting their lashes had grown so long they had to trim them.

 According to the Therapeutic Goods Administration (TGA) Latisse is only available on prescription for people who have hypotrichosis (a condition that can cause hair loss).
 Despite this, there are websites offering generic or Latisse-like products from overseas without the need for a script.

-So while it's agreed that Latisse is the product most likely to work, longer lashes can come with some pretty ugly side effects including:
+While it's agreed that Latisse is the product most likely to work, longer lashes can come with some pretty ugly side effects including:

-Lowering eye pressure if the serum gets in the eye
+- Lowering eye pressure if the serum gets in the eye

 - Permanent eye colour change (ongoing use may turn blue eyes brown)

 - If you splash the serum on your face during application – you may end up with hair growing where it lands.
 Hairy cheeks anyone?

 And even if you don't mind your eye colour changing there are a few more catches – Latisse needs to be used on an ongoing basis or the effect wears off.
 And in Australia it's only approved for use for 12 months as there are no studies to show the impact of use after a year.

 Beyond Latisse, there's certainly plenty of other lash-enhancing serums for sale at cosmetic counters, in chemists and online.
 But do they actually work?

 According to Desiree Stordahl, US-based author and cosmetics expert with Paula's Choice Skincare, when it comes to eyelash serums most of the products aren't effective, with only a few exceptions, one of which is Latisse.

 Stordahl says the only other lash serum that comes close in terms of effectiveness, in her opinion, is RevitaLash Advanced (which is available over the counter in Australia).
 She says it contains a synthetic prostaglandin which can increase lash growth, although there is less research into the product's efficacy.

 Overseas, the Swedish Medical Products Agency and the US Food and Drug Administration (FDA) have issued warnings about eyelash serums containing synthetic (or analogue) prostaglandin due to the limited research of efficacy and risk of side effects including eye irritation, eye colour change and even changing the fatty tissue around the eyes which can cause the eyes to sink in.

-"Most cosmetic products claiming to grow lashes typically don't work.
-They are marketed with exotic plant extracts, peptides, and conditioning agents which may sound great in theory, but do nothing to stimulate lash growth."
+"Most cosmetic products claiming to grow lashes typically don't work," she says.
+"They are marketed with exotic plant extracts, peptides, and conditioning agents which may sound great in theory, but do nothing to stimulate lash growth."

 Are eyelash serums safe?

 Doctor Brad McKay, from Sydney, says that while over-the-counter products aren't going to make your eyelashes grow longer, it's important to watch the expiry dates of these products as prolonged use means the preservative will die and there is a risk of bacteria building up and causing bacterial conjunctivitis.

 He also stresses it's important not to use products designed for glaucoma to enhance your lashes.

-"Eye drops normally used for glaucoma can be used 'off licence' to enhance your eyelashes, but that's at the risk of affecting your vision, so it's kind of important."
+"Eye drops normally used for glaucoma can be used 'off licence' to enhance your eyelashes, but that's at the risk of affecting your vision, so it's kind of important," he says.

-And then there is the possibility of eyelash growth products causing itching, inflammation and redness, or more serious side effects.
+Then there's the possibility of eyelash growth products causing itching, inflammation and redness, or more serious side effects.
 So play it safe and check with your doctor before you buy.

-Risky business – buying medicines from overseas
+The risks of buying medicines from overseas

 Thanks to the internet, it's never been easier to get access to medicines even if they haven't been approved for use in Australia.
 While it could be tempting to order a product such as Latisse online and bypass trying to get a prescription, it's important to exercise caution.

 The TGA says that buying medicines online might seem a convenient option but it can be risky in terms of legality, cost and safety.